Chartered Surveyor Commercial Real Estate Pathway

 - A current RICS Associate qualification;

-- GCSE Grade C/4 or above in English and maths or accepted current or prior equivalent maths and English qualifications
+- GCSE Grade C/4 or above in English and maths or accepted current or prior equivalent maths and English qualifications (open in PDF)

 - Evidence via initial and diagnostic assessment that maths and English skills at Level 2 exist

 Applicants who do not meet the requirements stated above, but who wish to be considered for this programme should refer to the UCEM Code of Practice: Admissions and Recognition of Prior Learning (open in new window) for the policy on non-standard admission.